GRANT-LED INITIATIVES

 IHA-AHP Recruitment and Retention Strategies for Healthcare Leadership Series

-For several years, IHA WIO has partnered with hospitals and healthcare systems to address workforce and staffing challenges through free online training.
+For several years, IHA WIO has partnered with hospitals and healthcare systems to address workforce and staffing challenges through a series of webinars.
 Through these relationships, we identified a critical need to rethink recruitment and retention and convened stakeholders to explore creative solutions to growing healthcare workforce challenges.

 Hospital-Home Care Collaboration